30% more client upgrades:

 Speed Queen tumble dryer

-With help from Crank’s Professional Services team, the original UX design for the Speed Queen brand was implemented in Storyboard and ported to other devices in a much shorter period of time, using Storyboard features to retain the playful GUI approach built by the design experts while allowing Hochtritt’s team to be ahead of schedule and start testing earlier.
+With help from AMETEK Crank’s Professional Services team, the original UX design for the Speed Queen brand was implemented in Storyboard and ported to other devices in a much shorter period of time, using Storyboard features to retain the playful GUI approach built by the design experts while allowing Hochtritt’s team to be ahead of schedule and start testing earlier.

 “We run the same Storyboard application on both washer extractor and dryer machines, making development and maintenance easier,” said Hochtritt.
 “Most GUI frameworks don’t offer this level of flexibility and it was another reason we went with Crank.”